proatgram/Obsidian-Vault-Backup/Health Class/Chapter 3 - Physical Fitness For Life.md

 ### Stretch
 - Stretching regularly and properly will help avoid tight muscles and injuries
 - Hold the stretches for up to 30 seconds to increase flexibility

+## Avoid overtraining
+- Overtraining is caused by exceeding the recommendations of the FITT formula